A highly-sensitive optical receiver optimized for speech bandwidth

 One unchangeable fact is that the larger the diode, the more self-capacitance that it exhibits.
 In the case of the BPW34 at zero volts, it has a capacitance of around 70pF.
 While this amount of capacitance may not sound like much - especially at audio frequencies - one must appreciate the very high impedances involved.
 For example, if the circuit's impedance were about 10 megohms, one could reasonably expect that frequencies above about 225 Hz would be attenuated at 6dB per octave.

-When one is trying to detect extremely weak signals, the primary limitation of the detection system is likely to be noise: If the level of the signal being sought is below that of the intrinsic noise of the receiver itself, it will be lost!
+When one is trying to detect extremely weak signals the primary limitation of the detection system is likely to be noise: If the level of the signal being sought is below that of the intrinsic noise of the receiver itself, it will be lost!
 It makes sense, then, that in a receiver system, that one try to preserve as much of the original signal as possible.
 As can be seen from the above, by the time we reach 225 Hz, the signals impinging on the photodiode are already being attenuated and dropping toward the noise floor!

 The caveat to increasing the bias voltage on the photodiode is that leakage currents also increase - which also results in increased noise!
 Fortunately, the majority of this increase in noise occurs at low frequencies, mostly below 300 Hz, so it has only minimal impact on the higher (speech) frequencies.
-For the most part, the increase in the diode's noise caused by the higher bias voltage is much less than the amount of signal gained by the reduction of the device's capacitance!
+For the most part, the increase in the diode's noise at speech frequencies caused by the higher bias voltage is much less than the amount of signal gained by the reduction of the device's capacitance!

 Why not use a feedback amplifier?

 Generally, when building a TIA one uses a low-noise operational amplifier.
 As it turns out, however, even specialized "low noise" op amps can be noisier in this situation than a discrete junction FET device!
-For this reason, it is not uncommon to see extremely low-noise TIA circuits that use low-noise op amps preceded by more garden-variety FETs - or even ones that avoid the use of op amps entirely.
+For this reason, it is not uncommon to see extremely low-noise TIA circuits that use low-noise op amps preceded by garden-variety JFETs - or even ones that avoid the use of op amps entirely.

 Related pages: